-A fudge themed run in celebration of Fudge
+A sweet toothed run in celebration of Cake & Fudge

 We're going to have a six hour challenge running event, run as many, or as few laps as you wish under the shadow of the famous White Cliffs of Dover at Samphire Hoe!

-There will be fudge, and we encourage participants to bring their own fudge creations.
-There will be a trophies for the best fudge of the day.
-(We're going to have three per category!)
+There will be fudge and cake , and we encourage participants to bring their own fudge or cake creations.
+There will be little something for everyone who brings a cake or fudge!

 Run a marathon, run an ultra, run less, as long as you complete one loop you're a finisher!Run a marathon, run an ultra, run less, as long as you complete one loop you're a finisher!
 We do warn you though, this may be an event where you consume more calories than you burn off!